-Fill in the pop-up with the actions that IRIS CRM should perform when new records such as leads or merchant applications are received from an external source.

-2018/07/23 | 1.
-Navigate to Manage > Administration > POST API > Manage POST Token URLs, select the desired User Group and click the Create Token button:
+1. Navigate to Manage > Administration > POST API > Manage POST Token URLs, select the desired User Group and click the Create Token button:

-2. Fill in the pop-up with the actions that IRIS CRM should perform when new records such as leads or merchant applications are received from an external source.
+2. Fill in the pop-up with the actions that the CRM should perform when new records such as leads or merchant applications are received from an external source.